-If you bird doubles his distance from the light to 2 feet your bird will receive 1/4 of the lumens it was receiving at 1 foot and if you bird moves the bottom of the cage it is now 4 feet away from the light and is receiving 1/16th of the amount of lumens that it recieved at the top of the cage.
+If your bird doubles its distance from the light to 2 feet your bird will receive 1/4 of the lumens it was receiving at 1 foot and if your bird moves the bottom of the cage it is now 4 feet away from the light and is receiving 1/16th of the number of lumens that it received at the top of the cage.

 If you’re relying on your lighting to help enhance vitamin assimilation short of strapping your bird down to a given point on the cage chances are the effectiveness of the light for the sake of vitamin enhancement alone is not going to be very effective.

 So which two lights do I suggest for over the cage?
 The swag lights are fine if you can have access to ceiling hooks, The Capital shade lights will work fine for attaching them to the top of the cage.

 If your do-it-yourselfer you can get our economy full spectrum bulb without UVA/UVB and use a couple of cheap clamp-on lamps from your local hardware store